Jaelumz/Tableau-Project/README.md

 Create informative visualizations and dashboards to facilitate understanding and decision-making.

 ## Data Sources
 The project utilizes data on real estate prices and incomes across select districts in Canada.
-The datasets may include information such as:
+The datasets includes information such as:
     Historical real estate prices by district.
     Average incomes by district.
     Economic indicators